karatelabs/karate/karate-netty/README.md

 The only pre-requisite is the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Note that the "lighter" JRE is sufficient, not the JDK / Java Development Kit.
 At least version 1.8.0_112 or greater is required, and there's a good chance you already have Java installed.
 Check by typing `java -version` on the command line.

+## Downloading
+Note that the [ZIP Release](#quick-start) is recommended for those new to Karate - or who don't have much programming experience.
+If you are just looking for the single JAR file or executable, please read on.

+> Tip: Rename the file to `karate.jar` to make the [commands](#usage) easier to type !

+Look for the file with the name: `karate-<version>.jar`:

+* Option 1: Download from Bintray: [https://dl.bintray.com/ptrthomas/karate/](https://dl.bintray.com/ptrthomas/karate/)
+* Option 2: Look for the [latest release](https://github.com/intuit/karate/releases) on GitHub and scroll down to find the "Assets"

 ## Quick Start
 Just use the [ZIP release](https://github.com/intuit/karate/wiki/ZIP-Release) and follow the insructions under the heading: [API Mocks](https://github.com/intuit/karate/wiki/ZIP-Release#api-mocks).